The wire cleared. Now what?

 - Holdco operating partners

-Three to twelve portfolio companies, repeated install pattern.
+Three to twelve portfolio companies, the same install pattern over and over.
 We standardize the playbook across the holdco.

 - ETA-backed CEO/President roles

 Recent close, board pressure to show post-close progress in months one through six.
-We hit visible wins by week two.
+We aim for visible wins by week two.

 - PE-backed home services platforms